pearOS-archlinux/iso/README.md

 ```

 ## Copyright and Licensing  📌
-This project is released under the Pear Public License V2.
+This project is released under the GNU Pubilc License v3 or later

 Copyright: Alexandru Balan @ The Pear Project